 Practicums are an integral part of social work education.
 Students are placed as interns in regional social service programs where they are provided opportunities to apply social work knowledge and skills learned in the classroom to life situations experienced by their clients.
 It is essential students develop practice skills that reflect social work values and ethics.
 Successful completion of the field practicum requires a personal and professional commitment to these values and ethics that are the cornerstone of the profession.

 The BA and MSW programs are accredited by the Council on Social Work Education (CSWE) which assures students that their education meets national standards for social work education at the baccalaureate and graduate level and increases their opportunities for employment.

 Scholarships & Awards

 The school offers scholarships for the BA in Social Work and the MSW programs.
 Students apply using the University Scholarship application which is available September through January at the Financial Aid and Scholarships Office.
-The School also offers various stipend programs.
+The school also offers various Social Work Stipend Programs.